 (a) Tenant's Payment of Actual Cost to Finance Premises.
 Tenant agrees to pay to Landlord the actual cost of Landlord's financing the Building and the Premises as "Base Rent" under this Lease, subject to the terms, conditions, and limitations of this Section 3.1.
 Tenant acknowledges that accordingly the Base Rent may vary from time to time during the Term based upon Landlord's ability to raise working funds and the market factors for financing.
-Base Rent shall be paid, without prior notice or demand, on the first day of each and every calendar month during the Term, except that Base Rent for the first full calendar month in which Base Rent is payable shall be paid upon execution of this Lease and Base Rent for any partial month at the beginning of the Term shall be prorated based on the actual number of days in the month falling within the Term.
+Base Rent shall be paid, without prior notice or demand, on the first day of each and every calendar month during the Term, except that Base Rent for the first full calendar month in which Base Rent is payable shall be paid upon execution of this Lease and Base Rent for any partial month at the beginning of the Term shall be paid on the Commencement Date.
+Base Rent for any partial month at the beginning or end of the Term shall be prorated based on the actual number of days in the month falling within the Term.
 Landlord and Tenant currently estimate that the Base Rent for the Premises will be Four Hundred Fifty Thousand Dollars (\$450,000) per annum, payable in equal monthly installments.